 Unlike the explainer video, Observational Storytelling combines b-roll footage with interview answers.

 The video imagery and the words of the participants reveal the narrative.

-Probably less common in marketing but when done well it can be very effective.
+Probably less common in marketing but when done well it can be highly effective.
 You could argue that the business testimonial could use observational storytelling, although normally the imagery in a testimonial carries less of the story.

 10: Video Sales Letter